wdawson/okta.github.io/_source/books/api-security/tls/how.md

 **ClientHello**

-The client sends a “ClientHello” message, which lists the versions of SSL/TLS the client is capable of, what ciphersuites it has available, and any compression types available.
+The client sends a "ClientHello" message, which lists the versions of SSL/TLS the client is capable of, what ciphersuites it has available, and any compression types available.

 <div class="break-before"></div>
 **ServerHello and Certificate Response**

-The server responds with the same information as the client, and sends the server’s certificate back to the client as well.
+The server responds with the same information as the client, and sends the server's certificate back to the client as well.

 **Certificate Verification**

 The client verifies that the certificate is valid, and also verifies that the server is authentic and not an impersonator conducting a man-in-the-middle attack.
-For more information about how certificate verification is accomplished, see “SSL/TLS Certificate Verification” later in this chapter.
+For more information about how certificate verification is accomplished, see "SSL/TLS Certificate Verification" later in this chapter.

 **ClientKeyExchange**